oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 (B) The authorization server (of Domain A) determines the authorization server (of Domain B).
 This could have been passed by the client, is statically maintained or dynamically resolved.

-(C) Once the authorization server is determined an authorization grant is issued internally.
+(C) Once the authorization server is determined a JWT authorization grant is issued internally.
 This reflects to [Token exchange](#token-exchange) of this specification and can be seen as an "internal token exchange".

-(D) The issued authorization grant is presented to the authorization server of Domain B. This presentation happens between the authorization servers and authorization server A may be required to perform client authentication while doing so.
+(D) The issued JWT authorization grant is presented to the authorization server of Domain B. This presentation happens between the authorization servers and authorization server A may be required to perform client authentication while doing so.

 (E) The authorization server of Domain B returns an access token for access to the protected resource in Domain B to the authorization server in Domain A.